What can older adults do to reduce their risk of illness?

 What is the advice on face masks?

 The masks the CDC is recommending can be purchased online or made at home.
-Health officials stress N95 respirator masks and surgical masks should be reserved for frontline health care workers.
+Health officials stress N95 respirator masks should be reserved for frontline health care workers.

 AARP has a tutorial on how to make a face mask at home.